Top 7 Mountain Biking Towns in New Zealand

 Wherever your bike ride takes you, there's a YHA nearby.
 Book directly online or talk to our Customer Services team: Email us

-Bright, super clean, modern, and friendly, this is one of the most central hostels in Wellington.
-Our 5 Star Gold Qualmark-rated backpackers comes flush with two kitchens, ample communal areas, and an on-site espresso bar.
-Handy!
+YHA Wellington is one of the best-located backpacker hostels in town, complete with two kitchens, vibrant communal spaces, and an on-site espresso bar.

 YHA Queenstown Lakefront